chipperdoodles/3color/README.md

  * python virtualenv

 TODO
- * clean and fix, atom feed look into datetime problem
+ * clean and fix atom feed and look into date-time problem
  * better {% block %} usage in templates
- * push build with ftp/sftp/rsync
+ * push build with ftp/sftp/rsync(not to hard add, will put in once I settle on templates and file format)
  * child menu links?
  * make clean default template and example site
  * look into better usage of YAML header tags and page metadata
- * change the front page option to be able to not just latest page but latest page of a selected book
+ * figure out file naming convention for comic pages

 ### Directory Structure
 here is the layout of the project